CosaNostra-UA/iconfont/Readme.md

 ## Usage

-###Through gulp task
+### Through gulp task

-Change data in inputData.json to what you need.
+Change data from inputData.json since you need.

 To running with default font name ('filmon-iconfont')